Tejash11/Surya_Suvidha/README.md

 3) Solar farms are possible all over the world.
 The sun shines everywhere in the world for at least a few hours (even in Iceland which has the shortest daylight at ~5 hours on the winter solstice).
 While you might think that countries along the equator might harness the most solar power.

    Our project Surya Suvidha will be showing all the solar data in a optimal graphical representation with annual and monthly categorization.
+   And will also tell user about the capacity of PV system, approximate cost of the system, future compensation to view the future with solar better.
    So it may help farmer in his decision making of opting solar.
    All the data is going to be dynamic as per their latitudes and longitudes.